About

 Why Should You Consider Applying?

-Research Opportunities: Students at HBCUs-MIs have the opportunity to engage in applied research projects aligned with the priorities and needs of the U.S. Army.
-This collaboration allows students to work on real-world problems and contribute to advancements in various fields.
+- Research Opportunities: Engage in applied research projects aligned with the U.S. Army’s priorities.
+This hands-on experience allows students to work on real-world challenges and contribute to science, technology, and national security advancements.

 Office Hours Webinar